qwertie/learn-react/docs/tutorial-2.md

 I discovered Parcel when I was about two-thirds done writing this article.
 Honestly, if I knew about Parcel from the beginning I might not have bothered writing about the other approaches.
 Don't get me started on how easy Parcel is!
 It deserves a damn medal!

-It's big though (81.9 MB), so you should install it as a global:
+It's very large though (81.9 MB), so you should install it as a global:

     npm install --global parcel-bundler